homebridge/homebridge/README.md

 There are many existing plugins you can study; you might start with the [Homebridge Example Plugins](https://github.com/homebridge/homebridge-examples).
 The [Homebridge Plugin Template](https://github.com/homebridge/homebridge-plugin-template) project also provides a base you can use to create your own *platform* plugin.

-## Plugin Development

 When writing your plugin, you'll want Homebridge to load it from your development directory instead of publishing it to `npm` each time.
 Run this command inside your plugin project folder so your global install of Homebridge can discover it:

 ```shell